23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Smoked salmon from Dockside Smoked Fish Store

-One of Tofino's specialities is smoked salmon.
+One of Tofino's specialties is smoked salmon.
 The Dockside Smoked Fish Store has a daily selection of different types of smoked salmon that are ready to eat.
 Three types of salmon are caught fresh right off the coast and they are either cold smoked or hot smoked.
 Our favourite type was the sockeye candied strips.

 17. Have a charcuterie picnic on the beach

 Grab your beach blanket and order a charcuterie board from Picnic Charcuterie to take with you to the beach.
 The charcuterie shop focuses on using local, high quality ingredients and makes many of their items in house.
-We loved watching surfers catch the waves at Cox Bay Beach while snacking away.
+We loved watching surfers catch waves at Cox Bay Beach while snacking away.
 Don't forget to bring a garbage bag to pack away your garbage after, leave no trace!

 18. Grab a pint at Tofino Brewing Co.